This post is about to Janai Purnima Nepal Festival. This Janai Purnima festival is an early August festival in Nepal.

 Raksha Bandhan as Kwati Purnima or Gunhi Punhi

-In Janai Purnima Newar farmers offer different food items to frogs.
-Believing that worshiping the frog, who is considered an agent of the God of rainfall, by making offerings of different food items help to increase the production of crops.
+In Janai Purnima, Newar farmers offer different food items to frogs.
+Believing that worshiping the frog, who is considered an agent of the God of rainfall, by making offerings of different food items helps to increase the production of crops.

 Janai Purnima Festival of Nepal

-Janai Purnima is one of the most sacred thread Festival of Hindus.
+Janai Purnima is one of the most sacred thread festivals of Hindus.
 On this festival day, Hindus Nepalese men, especially the Brahmins and Chettris perform their annual change of Janai.

 All other Nepali population who celebrates this festival put a sacred thread around his/her wrist.
 The Brahmins and Chhetris bathe in the sacred rivers of the Vishunumati and the Bagmati.
 After bathing in the river they change the sacred thread worn across their chest.

 Nepali people, who are out of the valley, bathe their nearest river.
 Other Non-Brahmin and Chhetris people have yellow sacred threads tied around their wrist.
 It is believed that sacred Janai protects them from the dangers of the coming year.